Capital project

 • Primary rooms 5 and 6 flooring abatement and replacement

-• Rooms 210 flooring abatement and Replacement
+• Room 210 flooring abatement and replacement

 • Exterior sidewalk replacements